 Flipping Furniture for Profit

-Once you learn how to antique furniture with paint and stain, you can start a side hustle flipping furniture.
+Once you learn how to antique furniture using paint and stain for an aged look, you can start a side hustle flipping furniture.

 I purchased this desk for $75.00 on craigslist for my daughter’s room.

-After I finished this furniture makeover project, a friend offered to purchase the desk for $500.
+After I finished this furniture makeover project, a friend offered to purchase the finished piece for $500.

-I hope you learned how to antique furniture with paint and stain and it helps you with your next antiquing furniture project.
+I hope you learned how to antique furniture using paint and stain.

 - 2 Easy Distressing Techniques for Painted Furniture